kaitou-1412/SQL-Tutorials/README.md

 UPDATE table_name SET column_name=some_value WHERE condition;
 ```

-'=' operator after SET acts as an assignment operator.
+The '=' operator after SET acts as an assignment operator.

 Try SELECTing before you UPDATE.

 ### Delete